domire8/control-libraries-ros-demos/ros2/README.md

 ## Prerequisites

-This package contains the control loop examples in a ROS2 environment.
+This package contains control loop examples in a ROS2 environment.
 The folder is a fully functional ROS2 package that can be directly copied in a ROS2 workspace.

 There is also a `Dockerfile` provided that encapsulates the whole package in a containerized ROS2 environment.
 If you want to run demo with the dockerized environment, you need to do the following first: